 Visiting Denali during a pandemic is going to be a little bit confusing!

-Below is a list of information pertinent to trip planners in fall 2020.
+Below is a list of information pertinent to trip planners in summer 2021.
 If you encounter discrepancies between other parts of our website and this information, go with what you see below.
-This supercedes all other trip planning information during this pandemic.
+This supersedes all other trip planning information during this pandemic.

 Visitor Centers & Other Facilities

 - The Denali Visitor Center outdoor desk is open from May 15 to late September, 9 am to 5 pm daily.
 Rangers will be on hand to answer trip planning questions, distribute maps and brochures, sell park passes and collect park entrance fees, and help kids connect with the park’s Junior Ranger program.
 The interior of the facility will remain closed for summer 2021.